-Tissues can contain multiple cell populations which may have distinct mitochondrial subtypes.
+Tissues can contain multiple cell populations that may have distinct mitochondrial subtypes.
 Mitochondria undergo dynamic fission and fusion cycles, and can exist in multiple stages and sizes which may be altered by a range of factors.
-The isolation of mitochondria (often achieved through differential centrifugation) can therefore yield a subsample of the mitochondrial types present in a tissue, dependent on isolation protocols utilized (e.g. centrifugation speed).
-This possible artefact should be taken into account when planning experiments using isolated mitochondria.
-The tendency for mitochondria of specific sizes to be enriched at different centrifugation speeds also has the potential to allow the isolation of specific mitochondrial subpopulations and therefore the analysis of mitochondria from multiple cell lineages within a single tissue.
+The isolation of mitochondria (often achieved through differential centrifugation) can therefore yield a subsample of the mitochondrial types present in a tissue, depending on isolation protocols utilized (e.g., centrifugation speed).
+This possible bias should be taken into account when planning experiments using isolated mitochondria.
+Different sizes of mitochondria are enriched at specific centrifugation speeds, which is used for isolation of mitochondrial subpopulations.

-Part of the mitochondria from the tissue is lost during preparation of isolated mitochondria.
-The fraction of mitochondria obtained is expressed as mitochondrial recovery (Fig. 9).
+Part of the mitochondrial content of a tissue is lost during preparation of isolated mitochondria.
+The fraction of mitochondria in the isolate is expressed as mitochondrial recovery.
 At a high mitochondrial recovery the sample of isolated mitochondria is more representative of the total mitochondrial population than in preparations characterized by low recovery.
-Determination of the mitochondrial recovery and yield is based on measurement of the concentration of a mitochondrial marker in the tissue homogenate, $C{mtE,thom}$, which simultaneously provides information on the specific mitochondrial density in the sample (Fig. 9).
+Determination of the mitochondrial recovery and yield is based on measurement of the concentration of a mitochondrial marker in the tissue homogenate, $C{mtE,thom}$, which simultaneously provides information on the specific mitochondrial density in the sample.

-Normalization is a problematic subject and it is essential to consider the question of the study.
-If the study aims to compare tissue performance, such as the effects of a certain treatment on a specific tissue, then normalization can be successful, using tissue mass or protein content, for example.
-If the aim, however, is to find differences of mitochondrial function independent of mitochondrial density (Table 4), then normalization to a mitochondrial marker is imperative (Fig. 10).
-However, one cannot assume that quantitative changes in various markers such as mitochondrial proteins necessarily occur in parallel with one another.
-It is important to first establish that the marker chosen is not selectively altered by the performed treatment.
+Normalization is a problematic subject; it is essential to consider the question of the study.
+If the study aims at comparing tissue performance-such as the effects of a treatment on a specific tissue, then normalization can be successful, using tissue mass or protein content, for example.
+However, if the aim is to find differences on mitochondrial function independent of mitochondrial density (Table 4), then normalization to a mitochondrial marker is imperative (Fig. 7).
+One cannot assume that quantitative changes in various markers-such as mitochondrial proteins-necessarily occur in parallel with one another.
+It should be established that the marker chosen is not selectively altered by the performed treatment.
 In conclusion, the normalization must reflect the question under investigation to reach a satisfying answer.
-On the other hand, the goal of comparing results across projects and institutions requires some standardization on normalization for entry into a databank.
+On the other hand, the goal of comparing results across projects and institutions requires standardization on normalization for entry into a databank.